razen-core/rynex/docs/README.md

-# ZenWeb Documentation
+# Rynex Documentation

-Complete documentation for the ZenWeb framework.
+Complete documentation for the Rynex framework.

 ## Quick Links